WICG/scheduling-apis/misc/userspace-task-models.md

 application-layer JavaScript code, which includes 1P, library, framework, and 3P code.

-<sup>2</sup>Microtasks can be tasks entry points if promises are used for
+<sup>2</sup>Microtasks can be task entry points if promises are used for
 dependent work without scheduling the subsequent task, e.g.
 `doSomething().then(startDependentTask);` This is a [pain point](https://github.com/WICG/scheduling-apis/issues/14) for developers